Yellow Tape

 Clip this carabiner through your belay loop and ensure the gate is locked.

-Appropriate use of the anchor point: While top roping at Kangaroo Point, UQMC will set up anchor points where ever possible.
+Appropriate use of the anchor point: While top roping at Kangaroo Point, UQMC will set up anchor points wherever possible.
 In this situation, you should clip the carabiner attached to your belay loop and in turn the belay device to the anchor point on the ground.
 Ensure that the gate is locked.

 What is cross loading and what is the correct orientation of the carabiner?
 Cross loading is where the carabiner is loaded across its gate, as in the RHS image.
 This is bad, as the carabiner is less strong in this position (usually rated about 8KN).
 When the load is distributed up/down the stem of the carabiner, as in the LHS image, the carabiner is much stronger (usually rated above 20KN).
 Therefore, you must pay attention to the orientation of your carabiner to avoid cross loading when belaying.
 Do not panic if your carabiner is cross loaded, and do not let go of the brake rope to fix it.
 If you notice your carabiner has cross loaded, just be more careful next time you belay.